Categories: Research papers

 The same tech giants control the above mobile payments for the most part.
 Their business interests encompass diverse financial services, along with e-commerce and online advertising.
 Payments are currently processed through platforms owned and supported by Alibaba (Paytm), Walmart (PhonePe) and Alphabet (Google Pay).
 The latter already exceeds $100 billion in aggregate annualized transaction value.

-Payment providers also feature Amazon (pouring $230 mln into Amazon Pay India), along with many already established e-wallets which are, however, less integrated into a number of games, operating on a different logical plane.
+Payment providers also feature Amazon (pouring $230 mln into Amazon Pay India) and WhatsApp Pay (finally launched in January 2021), along with many already established e-wallets which are, however, less integrated into a number of games, operating on a different logical plane.

 Large payment companies have gained the necessary traction and attracted millions of new and returning consumers.
 The apps they support are feature-rich and integrated transactions include cashback rewards and discounts.
 Once an entertainment app has the customer’s agreement to process payments, users rarely skip the opportunity to expand this facility to travel booking or food delivery, to name some.